Email Marketing: The Complete Guide 2026

 Email Deliverability: How Your Emails Land in the Inbox

 The best email campaign is useless if it lands in the spam folder.
-Email deliverability -- the delivery rate of your emails -- is the technical foundation for successful email marketing.
-The average delivery rate is approximately 85%, meaning: every sixth email does not reach the inbox.
+Email deliverability -- whether your emails are delivered -- is the technical foundation for successful email marketing.
+In the DACH region, the average delivery rate is around 85%, which means: every sixth email does not reach the inbox.
 With the right measures, you can increase your delivery rate to over 95%.

 Since February 2024, Google and Yahoo have tightened their requirements for email senders.
-These rules apply worldwide and also affect companies whose recipients use Gmail or Yahoo addresses.
+These rules apply worldwide and also affect companies in the DACH region whose recipients use Gmail or Yahoo addresses.

 The three mandatory authentications:

-- SPF (Sender Policy Framework): A DNS record that specifies which servers are allowed to send emails on your behalf.
-Without SPF, your emails will most likely be marked as spam.
+- SPF (Sender Policy Framework): A DNS entry that defines which servers may send emails on your behalf.
+Without SPF, your emails are very likely to be marked as spam.

-- DKIM (DomainKeys Identified Mail): A digital signature that confirms the email actually comes from your domain and has not been altered.
+- DKIM (DomainKeys Identified Mail): A digital signature that confirms the email actually comes from your domain and was not altered.

 - DMARC (Domain-based Message Authentication): Defines what should happen to emails that fail SPF or DKIM checks.
 Since 2024, a DMARC record is mandatory for all senders with more than 5,000 emails per day.